zowe/docs-site/docs/user-guide/mvd-configuration.md

 ### Enabling RBAC

-By default, RBAC is disabled and all authenticated Zowe users can access all services.
+By default, RBAC is disabled and all authenticated Zowe users can access all dataservices.
 To enable RBAC, follow these steps:

 1. Open the Zowe Application Server configuration JSON file.
 In the default server instance, the configuration file is `/zlux-app-server/config/zluxserver.json`.
 2. In the `dataserviceAuthentication` object, add `"rbac": true`.